kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 tags: ["religion"]
 ---

 I have undergone a faith transition.
 It started very suddenly one day after discovering some information about church history online.
-Very early on I knew I needed to record my evidence and conclusions somewhere, and there are two things I want to keep in mind as I write here:
+Very early on I knew I needed to record my evidence and conclusions somewhere, and there are a few things I want to keep in mind as I write here:

 - In all my reading, studying, and thinking since that moment, I've noticed that there is a *lot* of information out there, and it tends to be dumped together all at once as "unequivocal proof" that the church is false.
 If you add up all of these unlikelihoods, the argument goes, it becomes impossible for the church to be directed by God.
 This can end up overwhelming reason in a sort of [*argumentum ad nauseam*](https://en.wikipedia.org/wiki/Proof_by_assertion): if you discover that one argument against the church isn't really strong enough to be a problem for you, the attacker can say that that particular argument isn't necessary to support the conclusion because there are all these other arguments.
 I want to record the facts that lead me to believe that the church is not what it says it is, but I want to narrow it down to just the most compelling issues to make sure I'm not succumbing to *argumentum ad nauseam*.
 - I want to be able to back up everything I say with primary sources.
-It's especially good if I can back them up with sources supported by the church, like the [Gospel Topics essays](https://www.churchofjesuschrist.org/study/manual/gospel-topics/essays?lang=eng) or general conference talks.
+Here are examples of what I mean by "primary sources":
+  - the source text of the revelatory productions of Joseph Smith
+  - journals, letters, and other materials produced by people who were present
+  - [Gospel Topics essays](https://www.churchofjesuschrist.org/study/manual/gospel-topics/essays?lang=eng) and [general conference talks](https://www.churchofjesuschrist.org/study/general-conference?lang=eng), because they're the "party line" of the church
+- Church leaders have [often](https://www.churchofjesuschrist.org/study/general-conference/2021/04/49nelson?lang=eng) [asked](https://www.churchofjesuschrist.org/study/general-conference/2018/10/truth-and-the-plan?lang=eng) us to stick to church-approved sources and arguments when looking at church history.
+But if, as the church suggests, Satan has put in the hearts of the enemies of the church to create anti-Mormon lies, they will be lies about facts (as in false first-hand accounts) or false argumentation.
+Shady facts can be handled by comparing several accounts and considering the context of the person writing, and shady argumentation can be handled by watching for fallacies and reading both sides of the argument.
+To only look at accounts from those who remained faithful to the church would be [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias).

 ## impactful posts, articles, videos, or podcasts

 - this [meme](https://www.reddit.com/r/exmormon/comments/fm0cio/applicable/) commiserating about bringing faith transition stuff up with family
-- this person's reasonable [Facebook post](https://www.reddit.com/r/exmormon/comments/9vev1p/very_tbm_guy_from_high_school_posted_this_today/) explaining to friends and family why he's leaving the church
+- this person's [reasonable Facebook post](https://www.reddit.com/r/exmormon/comments/9vev1p/very_tbm_guy_from_high_school_posted_this_today/) explaining to friends and family why he's leaving the church
 - this [meme](https://www.reddit.com/r/exmormon/comments/krqisl/mormons_dont_leave_because_the_gospel_might_not/) talking about the common misunderstanding Mormons have about people who leave: that they have unresolved doubts, not resolved concerns
 - Sam Harris in this [debate video](https://youtu.be/AcO4TnrskE0):

     > I'm not the first person to notice that it's a very strange sort of loving god who would make salvation depend on believing in him on bad evidence.

 - this [absolutely hilarious life story video](https://youtu.be/FzGn7dQabTA)
-- this [comic and the comments below](https://www.reddit.com/r/exmormon/comments/m79dj8/the_great_apostasy_god_forgot_about_earth_for/) that put the idea of a Great Apostasy and the weird stuff of the Restoration in a humorous context
+- this [comic](https://www.reddit.com/r/exmormon/comments/m79dj8/the_great_apostasy_god_forgot_about_earth_for/) that put the idea of a Great Apostasy and the weird stuff of the Restoration in a humorous light
-- this [New Yorker article](https://www.newyorker.com/magazine/2012/08/13/i-nephi) documenting the what Mormon history and culture looks like from the outside
+- this [New Yorker article](https://www.newyorker.com/magazine/2012/08/13/i-nephi) documenting what Mormon history and culture looks like from the outside
 - this [Twitter post](https://www.reddit.com/r/exmormon/comments/b0am6n/just_sayin/) reminding us to look into things we're asked not to look into

 ## to do